China at the Olympics: Medals by summer sport

 Chinese athletes have won medals in most of the current Summer Olympics sports.

-The exceptions are triathlon, equestrian, rugby, skateboarding, sport climbing, surfing and water polo.
+The exceptions are triathlon, equestrian, rugby, skateboarding, surfing and water polo.

 Medals by winter sport

 Chinese athletes have won medals in 7 out of 15 current Winter Olympics sports.

 Most of the golds and half of the medals come from the sport of short track speed skating.

 Best results in non-medaling sports: